-connotation - the meanings which a word suggests e.g. plump has positive connotations such as attractive, comfortable, cheerful; whereas fat has more negative connotations climax - the most exciting, effective or important part of a story, which usually comes near the end conflict - struggle that arises between characters, between characters and their circumstances or from opposing desires or values critical language awareness - the analysis of how meaning is constructed by those in power to maintain their position; the analysis of language forms to reveal the mechanics of power-based relationships.
-It empowers the learner to resist manipulation and to use language sensitively critique - a detailed explanation or evaluation of something such as political beliefs decoding - to discover the meaning of a word or message decontextualised - taken out of the situation, events, or information related to it denotation - the literal or straightforward meaning of a word denouement - the exciting last part of a story or play disjunctive - in disjunctive writing systems (e.g. Sesotho and Setswana) there are spaces between morphemes; words are therefore shorter than in conjunctive writing systems (e.g. isiZulu and isiXhosa)

-dramatic irony - when the people watching a play know something that the characters do not, and can understand the real importance or meaning of what is happening element - one part or feature of a whole system, plan, piece of work etc, especially one that is basic or important emotive - emotive language is language which arouses strong feelings euphemism - a polite word or expression that you use instead of a more direct one to avoid shocking or upsetting someone, e.g. Pass away is a euphemism for die evocative - making people remember something by producing a feeling or memory in them explicit - clearly or directly stated (as opposed to implicit)
+connotation - the meanings which a word suggests, e.g. 丰满 has positive connotations such as attractive, comfortable, cheerful; whereas 肥胖 has more negative connotations climax - the most exciting, effective or important part of a story, which usually comes near the end conflict - struggle that arises between characters, between characters and their circumstances or from opposing desires or values critical language awareness - the analysis of how meaning is constructed by those in power to maintain their position; the analysis of language forms to reveal the mechanics of power-based relationships.
+It empowers the learner to resist manipulation and to use language sensitively critique - a detailed explanation or evaluation of something such as political beliefs decoding - to discover the meaning of a word or message decontextualised - taken out of the situation, events, or information related to it denotation - the literal or straightforward meaning of a word denouement- the exciting last part of a story or play dramatic irony - when the people watching a play know something that the characters do not, and can understand the real importance or meaning of what is happening element - one part or feature of a whole system, plan, piece of work etc., especially one that is basic or important emotive - emotive language is language which arouses strong feelings euphemism - a polite word or expression that you use instead of a more direct one to avoid shocking or upsetting someone, e.g. 见马克思 is a euphemism for 去世。 evocative - making people remember something by producing a feeling or memory in them existential sentences - the structure expresses the meaning "there is something/someone at some place. e.g. 这儿有一盆花。 explicit - clearly or directly stated (as opposed to implicit)